Pet Industry Growth Trends and Projections: $261B Market Evolution Through 2030

 Historical Growth Patterns and Market Evolution

-Two Decades of Consistent Expansion
+Two Decades of Steady Expansion

 Asian markets represent the most dramatic growth stories, with countries like China seeing pet market expansion of over 300% in the past decade as urbanization and middle-class growth drive adoption of Western pet-keeping practices.

-Category-Specific Growth Evolution
+Category-Specific Growth

 Regional Growth Variations